NYPD searching for male prisoner who escaped police custody at Bellevue Hospital

-Authorities say it happened at 4 a.m. in Kips Bay as the 23-year-old was getting treatment for a stabbing at Bellevue Hospital.
+It happened just before 4 a.m. as Christopher Miller, 23, was getting treatment from a stabbing at Bellevue Hospital, authorities say.

-Police realized the man had an active summons warrant for a traffic violation and so he was placed into their custody.
+Police then Miller had an active summons warrant for a traffic violation and so he was placed into custody.

-According to police, the man snuck out a door wearing a gray hoodie with red lettering, gray sweatpants and no shoes.
+According to police, Miller then left his hospital room and fled out a side door of the hospital near East 28th Street and FDR Drive.

+He is described as 5'6", 160 pounds with black hair.
+He was last seen wearing a gray sweatsuit and carrying a black cane.

 ALSO READ: Major crime in NYC subway up almost 50% compared to January 2023